sixeyed/dc-mta-workshop/part-3.md

 Now when there are spikes in traffic, the message queue will smooth them out.
 The web app won't slow down waiting for SQL Server, and SQL Server doesn't need to scale up to deal with load.

-# 2 - Add self-service analytics
+## <a name="1"></a>Step 2 - Add self-service analytics

 The app performs better now, but all the data is stored in SQL Server which isn't very friendly for business users to get reports.
-Next we'll add self-service analytics, using enterprise-grade open-source software on Docker Hub.
+Next we'll add self-service analytics, using more enterprise-grade open-source software on Docker Hub.

-We'll be running Elasticsearch for storage and Kibana to provide an accessible front-end.
+We'll be running [Elasticsearch](https://www.elastic.co/products/elasticsearch) for storage and [Kibana](https://www.elastic.co/products/kibana) to provide an accessible front-end.
 To populate Elasticsearch with data when a user signs up, we just need to add another message handler, which will listen to the same messages published by the web app.

 The code for that is in another [Program.cs](src/ProductLaunch/ProductLaunch.MessageHandlers.IndexProspect/Program.cs).
-You'll build it in the same way:
+You'll build it in the same way, using this [Dockerfile](part-3v/1.4/index-handler/Dockerfile):

 ```
 cd C:\scm\github\sixeyed\dc-mta-workshop